TomasTomecek/show-me/README.md

 ## Requirements

 * Python 3.6+
-* Github API token: you can get it in your [settings page](https://github.com/settings/tokens).
+* GitHub API token: you can get it in your [settings page](https://github.com/settings/tokens).
   * Pass it to show-me via environment variable `GITHUB_TOKEN`.